Chicken Gyros Recipe

 - 2 whole gyro-style pitas (6 inches)

 - 1. In a large resealable plastic bag, combine the lemon juice, oil, 1/2 teaspoon garlic, mustard and oregano; add chicken.
 Seal bag and turn to coat; refrigerate for at least 1 hour.
 In a small bowl, combine the cucumber, yogurt, dill and remaining garlic; cover and refrigerate until serving.

 - 2. Drain and discard marinade.
-In a large nonstick skillet, cook and stir the chicken for 7-8 minutes or until no longer pink.
-Spoon onto pita breads.
-Top with yogurt mixture and onion; fold in half Yield: 2 servings.
+In a large nonstick skillet, saute the chicken for 7-8 minutes or until juices run clear.
+Spoon onto each pita bread.
+Top with yogurt mixture and onion; fold in half.
+Yield: 2 servings.

 1 gyro: 367 calories, 9g fat (2g saturated fat), 68mg cholesterol, 397mg sodium, 39g carbohydrate (4g sugars, 2g fiber), 30g protein.
 Diabetic Exchanges: 3 lean meat, 2-1/2 starch, 1 fat.

 "I made this for dinner tonight, with a few minor changes to use ingredients I had on hand.
 It's an excellent recipe, tasty and simple to make.
 I used whole-milk Greek yogurt which is thick and not very sour, and used small flour tortillas instead of pita breads."

 "My kids loved this recipe!
 I added a little sugar to the sauce."